coredatascience/coredatascience.github.io/pages/projects.md

 ## Project Prompt
-You and your team of data scientists were hired by a company to gain insights on the dataset in your chosen prompt.
+You and your team of data scientists were hired by a company to gain insights on the dataset in your assigned prompt.

 1. Perform any necessary data pre-processing and cleaning, and document your steps.
-Depending on the prompt you selected, this may involve transforming variables, creating new variables, and merging data frames.
+Depending on the prompt you are assigned, this may involve transforming variables, creating new variables, and merging data frames.
 In particular, you may need to make some decisions on how to handle missing data, such as removing rows or columns with a significant amount of missing observations, creating an "unknown" category, or replacing/imputing the missing values.
 You do not need to develop a rigorous process or cite references, but please briefly justify your choices.

 2. Make and interpret 4-10 visualizations to help you understand the relationships between the variables in your dataset.
 We highly encourage you to explore the data on your own, but when preparing your response to this question, please be parsimonious in your plots and select visualizations that help you tell a story about the data.
 If you need to make additional plots to support your responses to the other questions (e.g. to motivate data cleaning or modeling choices), that's fine.